GoogleCloudPlatform/cortex-data-foundation/README.md

 ### **Configure CDC for SAP**

-⚠️**We strongly recommend configuring this file according to your needs.** Some default frequencies may be unnecessarily costly if the business does not require such level of data freshness.
+> **Note**: **We strongly recommend configuring this file according to your needs.** Some default frequencies may be unnecessarily costly if the business does not require such level of data freshness.

 If using a tool that runs in append-always mode, Cortex Data Foundation provides CDC templates to automate the updates and created a _latest version of the truth_ or digital twin in the CDC processed dataset.